 Summary Information Concerning Supplemental Insurance off the Marketplace

-In addition, Catherine can offer your full-time, part-time, and seasonal employees and independent workers Supplemental *Short-Term Disability (*per Industry, Business, and Employee eligibility guidelines and carrier eligibility guidelines), *Accident, *Life, *Hospital, *Cancer, *Critical Care, *Dental, and *Vision insurance at no direct cost to you or your business, as your employees and independent workers fund their Supplemental insurance through payroll deduction or through eligible employee-direct-bill.
+In addition, Catherine can offer your full-time, part-time, and seasonal employees and independent workers Supplemental *Short-Term Disability (*per Industry, Business, and Employee eligibility guidelines and carrier eligibility guidelines), *Accident, *Life, *Hospital, *Cancer, *Critical Care, *Dental, and *Vision insurance options at no direct cost to you or your business, as your employees and independent workers fund their Supplemental insurance through payroll deduction or through eligible employee-direct-bill.
 Please contact Catherine to schedule a free consultation for more information.